Rigidity of Frameworks Supported on Surfaces: Combinatorial Characterisations of Rigid Frameworks

-with a corresponding inequality for subgraphs.
-We refer to such graphs as maximally independent point-line graphs.
+for any subgraph $X \subset G$ with at least one edge.
+We refer to such graphs as \emph{maximally independent point-line graphs}.
 One can define the infinitesimal rigidity of general point-line-distance frameworks and also generic frameworks in a natural way.
-(See for example Owen and Power, \cite{owe-pow-2}.)

 \begin{cor} Let $G=(V,E)$ be a cone graph, viewed as a point-line graph $G=(V_p\cup V_l, E) $ with a single line corresponding to the cone vertex.
 Suppose also that the subgraph induced by $V_p$ is connected with at least $4$ points.
-Then the following statements are equivalent.
+Then the following statements are equivalent: \begin{enumerate} \item[(i)] $G$ is a maximally independent point-line graph. \item[(ii)] There is a minimally infinitesimally rigid point-line framework realisation $(G,p)$ in $\bR^3$. \end{enumerate} \end{cor}